 Select the Microsoft Online resource type and input the OAuth 2.0 authorization endpoint (v2) and OAuth 2.0 token endpoint (v2) URIs you noted down previously.

-Selecting the resource that you have created, add the Application (client) id, Client secret, Redirect URI and API permissions to complete the parameters as follows;
+Selecting the resource that you have created, add the Application (client) id, Client secret, Redirect URI, resource and API permissions to complete the parameters as follows;

 K2 should now be configured to connect to the Microsoft Graph and obtain authorisation for the Application Registration we created.